cbrand/go-filterparams/README.md

 backend.
 I plan long-term to add another library which does use this package and provide a way to map it on gorm models.
 If you are planning to do this or use it for other data mapping please contact me and I'll add a reference to it the README.
-- The same as mentioned above is valid for client libraries, which generate the filter query structure in any language.
 Again, as soon as the API is stable I'll probably add a JavaScript library.
 - This package has been implemented due to no public available project which parses filter arguments
 - Depending on your backend it might not make sense to support all features (ordering, parameter binding) of the